inno-devops-labs/S25-core-course-labs/app_python/README.md

 - `/` - Displays the current time in Moscow as an HTML response using `/api/time` endpoint.
 - `/api/time` - Returns the current time in Moscow as a JSON response.
 - `/docs` - Interactive OpenAPI documentation.
+- `/visits` - Count of visits to any endpoint(including `/visits`).
+Every request to any endpoint increments the counter in `visits-py.txt`.